raspberrypilearning/xai-challenge-image-classfier/en/step_3.md

 Imagine teaching a friend how to differentiate between two types of fruits, let's say apples and bananas, by showing them pictures.
 At first, they might get confused, especially if they've never seen these fruits before.
 But as you keep showing them more pictures and correcting their mistakes, they start getting the hang of it.
 After a while, they can correctly identify apples and bananas on their own.

 Training a machine learning model is kind of like this process, but with a computer instead of a friend.
-For your classfier, we want to determine 'hotdogs' and 'not hotdogs', so we need to define these two groups to the model, then provide lots of examples of each.
+For your classifier, we want to determine 'hotdogs' and 'not hotdogs', so we need to define these two groups to the model, then provide lots of examples of each.

 --- task ---